 Back in the air, we quickly left the land of ice and snow and were back in the rich green Susitna Valley.
 A great gorge crisscrossed by glimmering rivers passed below.
 Flying close to mossy mountain peaks, we could see waterfalls tumbling into verdant valleys.

-The green mountains gave way to lake dotted marshlands which were punctuated with remote cabins, completely off the grid.
+The green mountains gave way to lake-dotted marshlands which were punctuated with remote cabins, completely off the grid.

 Landing back at the small airport I was sad it was over, the only flight I have ever felt that way about.
 My Denali Flightseeing experience was utterly remarkable.

-The incredible wonders I had experienced on my Denali Flightseeing tour are something that I will never forget, but the sense of accomplishment that I felt was second to none.
+The incredible wonders I had experienced flightseeing over Denali National Park are something that I will never forget, but the sense of accomplishment that I felt was second to none.
 I was on top of the world despite having my feet back on the ground.